DonatoAletta/CoABuildPlanner/README.md

 This project creates a simple web page with a compact, dark-mode layout of insignia slots on the left and right, and a statistics section that updates based on assigned "Insignias."

+## New Features and Improvements

+*   **Dark Mode & Compact Layout:** The website now features a dark mode theme and a more compact arrangement of elements, with larger insignia slots.
+*   **Insignia Slot-Specific Selection:** When a slot is clicked, the insignia selection modal will only display insignias compatible with that specific slot.
+Categories with no compatible insignias for the selected slot are now dynamically hidden.
+*   **Categorized Insignia List:** The insignia selection modal now organizes insignias into "Legendary" (Yellow), "Epic" (Pink/Red), and "Rare" (Purple) categories, each with a corresponding colored square.
+*   **Improved Insignia Menu Layout:** Insignia names now wrap correctly, and items flow responsively within each category.
+Images are consistently aligned at the top of their containers, and text content is left-aligned.
+*   **Attack Type Display:** A new "Attack Type" section displays the current elemental attack type (e.g., "Umbro") and a corresponding colored circle, based on equipped insignias that grant "Gain \[Element] Attack" effects.
+*   **Attribute Percentage Display:** Primary attributes, ASPD, CD Rate, and all elemental attributes do *not* display a '%' symbol.
+All other attributes, including HP, PATK, MATK, PDEF, and MDEF, correctly display a '%' symbol.
+*   **New Loadout:** The "+ New Loadout" button, located to the left of the insignia slots and colored blue, clears all assigned insignias, resetting the page to a blank slate.
+*   **Share Loadout:** The "Share" button, located below "New Loadout" and colored green, generates a unique URL that encodes your current insignia setup.
+This URL is copied to your clipboard, allowing you to share your build.
+Opening this URL will automatically load the shared loadout.
+*   **Insignia Selection:** Choose an insignia from the list.
+The selected insignia's image and name will appear within the slot, with the slot name displayed at the top of the square.
+Insignia statistics are now clearly separated by new lines, and socket restrictions are displayed below the statistics.
+*   **Insignia Levels:** Each insignia can have 3 levels.
+Once an insignia is added, use the '-' and '+' buttons to adjust its level (minimum 1, maximum 3).
+The buttons will dynamically appear/disappear based on the current level.
+The attribute boosts will scale with the insignia level.
+*   **Insignia Restrictions:** Some insignias may have restrictions on which slots they can be placed in.
+Restricted insignias will appear disabled in the selection modal.
+*   **Scrolling Insignia List:** The insignia selection modal is now a smaller, centered box and supports vertical scrolling if there are many insignias or categories.
+*   **Footer:** A footer has been added to the bottom left of the page, containing "Made By" information.

 ## How to Run

 1.  **Save the files:** Ensure you have `index.html`, `style.css`, and `app.js` in the same directory.
 Create an `images` directory in the same location.